Skip to main content

 48-20-40, SC Code of Laws

 Mandates that reclamation plans must include "proposed methods to limit significant adverse effects on significant cultural or historic sites."
-The State Historic Preservation Office (SHPO) consults with the SC Department of Health and Environmental Control’s Division of Mining and Solid Waste Management concerning the effect projects requiring mining permits may have on historic properties listed in or eligible for listing in the National Register of Historic Places.
+The State Historic Preservation Office (SHPO) consults with the SC Department of Environmental Service's Bureau of Land and Waste Management's Mining Section concerning the effect projects requiring mining permits may have on historic properties listed in or eligible for listing in the National Register of Historic Places.

 Coastal Zone Management Act of 1976, as amended